LumiSpy/lumispy/doc/source/user_guide/utilities.rst

 This section summarizes various useful functions implemented in LumiSpy.

 .. _join_spectra-label:

 Join spectra
 ============

-In case several spectra (or spectral images) where subsequently recorded for different, but overlapping, spectral windows, LumiSpy provides a utility :py:func:`~.utils.axes.join_spectra` to merge these into a single spectrum.
+In case several spectra (or spectral images) where subsequently recorded for different, but overlapping spectral windows, LumiSpy provides a utility :py:func:`~.utils.axes.join_spectra` to merge these into a single spectrum.
 The main argument is a list of two or more spectral objects.
 Spectra are joined at the centre of the overlapping range along the signal axis.
 To avoid steps in the